 - Suzette Hammond

 - Aaron Vick

-Scott Svihula has carved out a niche as an expert in the specialty coffee and tea industry.
+Scott Svihula has carved out a niche as an expert in the specialty coffee & tea industry.
 His discerning palate has garnered him many industry awards and achievements.
-He further fortifies his multi-faceted skill set encompassing strategic planning, product development, operations, marketing, quality assurance, regulatory compliance, training, sales and field-to-cup production management.
-He brings exceptional business acumen focused on enhancing sales and revenue growth within regional and nationally leading brands supported by impactful advertising, continuous research, and a talent for identifying and capitalizing on emerging industry trends.
-Scott recently started his own tea and coffee consulting business, Hula Consulting™, to offer a unique one stop service approach offering everything a company needs to grow, whether they are a startup or have been in business for decades.
+He further fortifies his multi-faceted skill set encompassing strategic planning, product development, operations, marketing, quality assurance, regulatory compliance, training, sales & production management.
+He brings exceptional business acumen focused on enhancing sales & revenue growth within regional and nationally leading brands supported by impactful advertising, continuous research, & a talent for identifying and capitalizing on emerging industry trends.
+In 2016 Scott started his own tea & coffee-consulting business, Hula Consulting, to offer a unique one-stop service approach offering everything a company needs to grow, whether they are a startup or have been in business for decades.
 His customized consulting approach allows companies to capitalize on his skills and knowledge to target specific growth areas.